openharmony/docs/en/application-dev/reference/apis/js-apis-system-parameterV9.md

 | key | string | Yes| Key of the system parameter.|
 | value | string | Yes| Value of the system parameter to set.|
 | callback | AsyncCallback&lt;void&gt; | Yes| Callback used to return the result.|

-> **NOTE**
->
-> - This API can be used only for setting parameters of system applications.
-> - SELinux and discretionary access control (DAC) rules must be configured for authorized system applications.
-For details, see [Service Management](../../../device-dev/subsystems/subsys-boot-init-sysparam.md).

 **Example**